-- The contract nominal rate is the expected rate of nominal GDP growth. - Wicksellian natural real rate = $\lambda$ . - The contract nominal rate is always ratified ex post. - This makes the real rate = $\lambda$ . - "Just like the simple NK model."
+- The nominal rate is determined one period in advance as the expected rate of nominal GDP growth. - Wicksellian natural real rate = aggregate productivity growth rate, λ . - The nominal rate is always ratified ex post by the policymaker. - This makes the real rate = aggregate productivity growth rate = Wicksellian natural real rate of interest. - "Just like the simple NK model."